 Gerrit Dawson is lead pastor of First Presbyterian Church (EPC), Baton Rouge, Louisiana, and holds a D.Min. from Reformed Theological Seminary and an M.Div. from Princeton Seminary.
 He is the author of eight books, including Jesus Ascended: The Meaning of Christ's Continuing Incarnation (T & T Clark, 2004).
 [Learn More]

-Mark DeVries (MDiv, Princeton Theological Seminary) is the founder of Youth Ministry Architects, a consulting team that assists churches in building sustainable youth ministries.
+Mark DeVries (MDiv, Princeton Theological Seminary) is the founder of Ministry Architects, a consulting team that assists churches in building sustainable youth ministries.
 He has served since 1986 as associate pastor for youth and their families at First Presbyterian Church in Nashville, Tennessee.
 He has trained youth workers on five continents and has taught courses or been a guest lecturer at a number of colleges and seminaries.

 Dearborn is associate director for faith and development at World Vision International.
 Until July 2003, he was dean of the chapel and associate professor of theology at Seattle Pacific University in Seattle, Washington.
 He is also senior associate at the Institute for Global Engagement in Philadelphia and chair of the board for International Fellowship of Evangelical Mission Theologians.